Strawberry Pineapple Frosé

 How to make Frosé

-Pro-tip: This is at least an eight-hour freezing time so make a double batch so you don’t run out.
+Pro-tip: This has at least an eight-hour freezing time, so make a double batch so you don’t run out.

-1. Freeze the Rosé: In a large pitcher combine the rosé wine, Aperol, and blanc vermouth and stir.
-Pour the mixture into a freezer safe 9×13 baking pan and then place the baking pan in a level spot in your freezer for at least 8 hours, but 12 is better and overnight is ideal.
+1. Freeze the Rosé: In a large pitcher, combine the rosé wine, Aperol, and Blanc vermouth and stir.
+Pour the mixture into a freezer-safe 9×13 baking pan, then place the pan in a level spot in your freezer for at least 8 hours (12 is better), or overnight.

 Recipe Tips and Notes

-• Make sure your frozen strawberries and pineapple are cut into approximately ½-inch cubes to help the blender to purée everything smoothly.
+• Cut the frozen fruit into chunks.
+Make sure your frozen strawberries and pineapple are cut into approximately ½-inch cubes to help the blender purée everything smoothly.

-• You can use a different size baking pan but make sure it has higher sides (for avoiding spillage) and that the rosé mixture isn’t too thick so that it will “freeze” thoroughly.
+• Use a pan with high sides.
+You can use a different baking pan size, but make sure it has higher sides (to avoid spillage) and that the rosé mixture isn’t too thick so it will “freeze” thoroughly.

 Frequently Asked Questions

 Leftover frosé can be stored in a freezer-safe container with its lid for up to a week.
-Because of the freezing point of wine and other alcohol, it will never get completely frozen.
+Because of the freezing point of wine and other alcohols, it will never get completely frozen.

 frose in a small cocktail glass garnished with a pineapple leaf